-Whether you’re trying to kick the sugar habit or prefer to avoid it, you may be wondering if there’s such a thing called sugar-free kombucha.
-It would be easy to simply tell you no, but we want to explain why – and give you some perspective on our process.
+Whether you’re trying to kick the sugar habit or prefer to avoid it, you may be wondering if there’s such a thing as sugar-free kombucha.
+The short is answer is no, but we want to explain why and give you some perspective on our process.
 Let's dive in!

-We don’t add sugar to our brews after fermentation.
-This is where it gets interesting and why no kombucha is sugar-free.
-Kombucha is a fermented beverage.
+Here's where it gets interesting and why no kombucha is sugar-free: Kombucha is a fermented beverage.
 In order for fermentation to occur, there must be three elements:

 The sugar feeds the yeast and bacteria, aiding in its growth.
-Without sugar, you have no yeast and bacteria.
-Without yeast and bacteria, you have no kombucha.
+Without sugar, you have no yeast and bacteria, and without yeast and bacteria, you have no kombucha!

 Most of the sugar added to the tea is consumed during the fermentation process.
 The byproduct of this is carbon dioxide (that’s where the fizz and tang come from) and small amounts of alcohol.